Board of Trustees

 Eric runs a D.J. & Karaoke company he founded in 1993 and sings every chance he gets.
 He and his wife Michele are proud of their son Cameron, a junior at Arizona State University, and their daughter Callie who is also following in the family’s musical footsteps as a junior in the Westhill HS Marching Band.
 Both play the trumpet, just like their dad.

-Email Jack
+Email Frankie

 Email Jessica

-As National President, Jessica presides over the National Fraternity and serves as a non-voting member of the Board of Trustees.
+As National President, Bang presides over the National Fraternity and serves as a non-voting member of the Board of Trustees.
 That work includes management of the vast array of volunteers and committees that help the Fraternity accomplish its work, supervision of our National Headquarters Staff, and the planning of major Fraternal events, like the upcoming Biennial National Convention in conjunction with our lifelong partners, Tau Beta Sigma National Honorary Band Sorority.